52North/sos-importer/README.md

 <img src="https://wiki.52north.org/pub/SensorWeb/SosImporter/sos-importer_csvparser.png" alt="sos-importer_csvparser.png" width='274' height='165' />

-In addition, you need to add `&lt;CsvParserClass&gt;` in your configuration to `&lt;CsvMetadata&gt;`.
+In addition, you need to add `<CsvParserClass>` in your configuration to `<CsvMetadata>`.
 The class that MUST be used for parsing the data file.
 The interface `org.n52.sos.importer.feeder.CsvParser` MUST be implemented.
 The class name MUST contain the fully qualified package name and a zero-argument constructor MUST be provided.

 The `CsvParser.init(..)` is called after the constructor and should result in a ready-to-use parser instance. `CsvParser.readNext()` returns the next "line" of values that should be processed as `String[]`.
 An `IOException` could be thrown if something unexpected happens during the read operation.
 The `CsvParser.getSkipLimit()` should return 0, if number of lines `` number of observations, or the difference between line number and line index.